JoeggiCH/PowerLogger/README.md

 1) insert a SD card into the SD card slot.
 2) connect the power source for the Arduino/the logger : the logger will be in standby
-3) connect the load to the logger : the logger will start measuring/logging
+3) connect the load to the logger : the logger will start measuring/logging after a "SwitchTime" seconds

 To stop measuring
-1) disconnect the load: the logger goes to standby
+1) disconnect the load: the logger continues measuring/logging for SwitchTime seconds and then stops
 2) disconnect the power source

 ### IMPORTANT